-Any enterprise that was covered by FLSA on March 31, 1990, and that ceased to be covered because of the \$500,000 test, continues to be subject to the overtime pay, child labor and recordkeeping provisions of FLSA.
+Any enterprise that was covered by the FLSA on March 31, 1990, and that ceased to be covered because of the revised \$500,000 test, continues to be subject to the overtime pay, child labor and record-keeping provisions of the FLSA.

-Employees of firms which are not covered enterprises under FLSA still may be subject to its minimum wage, overtime pay, and child labor provisions if they are individually engaged in interstate commerce or in the production of goods for interstate commerce, or in any closely-related process or occupation directly essential to such production.
-Such employees include those who: work in communications or transportation: regularly use the mails, telephones, or telegraph for interstate communication, or keep records of interstate transactions; handle, ship, or receive goods moving in interstate commerce; regularly cross State lines in the course of employment; or work for independent employers who contract to do clerical. custodial. maintenance. or other work for firms engaged in interstate commerce or in the production of goods for interstate commerce.
+Employees of firms which are not covered enterprises under the FLSA still may be subject to its minimum wage, overtime pay, recordkeeping, and child labor provisions if they are individually engaged in interstate commerce or in the production of goods for interstate commerce, or in any closely-related process or occupation directly essential to such production.
+Such employees include those who: work in communications or transportation; regularly use the mails, telephones, or telegraph for interstate communication, or keep records of interstate transactions: handle, ship, or receive goods moving in interstate commerce: regularly cross State lines in the course of employment; or work for independent employers who contract to do clerical, custodial, maintenance. or other work for firms engaged in interstate commerce or in the production of goods for interstate commerce.

-Domestic service workers such as day workers, housekeepers, chauffeurs, cooks, or full-time babysitters are covered if:
+Domestic service workers such as day workers, housekeepers, chauffeurs, cooks, or full-time baby-sitters are covered if:

-- their cash wages from one employer in calendar year 2004 are at least \$1,400.
-(Different amounts would be designated in other calendar years, pursuant to an adjustment provision in the Internal Revenue Code); or - (2) they work a total of more than 8 hours a week for one or more employers.
+- their cash wages from one employer in calendar dar year 2010 are at least \$1,700 (this calendar year threshold is adjusted by the Social Security Administration each year); or - (2) they work a total of more than 8 hours a week for one or more employers.